DSpace/RestContract/items.md

   "bundleName": "ORIGINAL"
 }
 ```
-The bitstream metadata can contain:
+The bitstream properties can contain:
 * The filename to be stored (optional)
 * metadata for the bitstream (optional)
 * bundleName (mandatory)